Main Walk: 18 km† (11.2 miles). Four hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Cross the road and continue on the footpath opposite, alongside Tudeley Brook.
 In 750m fork left at a footpath junction to head north across a couple of meadows to the River Medway.
 Turn right onto the riverside path, joining the Medway Valley Walk (MVW).

-Soon after the stream curves to the right veer left at a footpath signpost to head N across the meadow, with no clear path.
-You will be going straight across a track in the meadow and should aim for a new wooden footbridge in the treeline 75m beyond it, where a signpost indicates that five footpaths meet.
+About 75m after the brook has curved to the right turn half-left at a footpath signpost to head NNE across the meadow, with no clear path.
+In 200m go straight across a track in the meadow (leading to a car-wide bridge across a stream on the left) and keep ahead for 75m to reach a new wooden footbridge across the stream, where a signpost indicates that five footpaths meet.

 Cross the footbridge and go straight ahead across another meadow, aiming for the far right-hand corner 250m away.
 The River Medway is behind the trees on the far side.
 Turn right onto a path which goes through a gap in the trees and continues alongside the river, joining the Medway Valley Walk1 (MVW).